 Make sure to choose a weight that is challenging, but also comfortable for pressing overhead.
 There will be moments when the devil press can challenge your stabilization.
 Just keep that in mind before you get started.

-Here's how to do a devil press:
+Here's how to do a dumbbell devil press workout:

 1. Start on the ground in a push-up position with your hands gripping the dumbbells.
 Your palms should be facing each other toward the center of your body.